Last Updated on 27/08/2020 by Adina

 - If you use fresh tortellini, you will need about 450 g – 500 g/ 1 lb of fresh tortellini, which will only need to cook for a couple of minutes prior to using them to make the cheesy tortellini bake.

-- We are using cheese quite liberally in this pasta vegetable bake, not one, but two types of cheese: feta and Gouda, 125 g or 1 cup of each.
-This makes this easy tortellini casserole really really cheesy and so good!
+- We are using cheese quite liberally here, not one, but two types of cheese: feta and Gouda, 125 g or 1 cup of each.

-- I use Gouda because Gouda is probably the most common kind of cheese you can buy in Germany, but feel free to substitute that with a similar cheese available in your area, something like Cheddar for instance.
+- Feel free to substitute Gouda with a similar cheese available in your area, something like Cheddar for instance.

 - Add some tomatoes, if cherry tomatoes or regular ones is really not important, what is important is that they are ripe and sweet and maybe don’t have so many seeds.
 If you use regular, seedier tomatoes, do remove the seeds before chopping the tomatoes.

-This baked tortellini casserole with vegetables and cheese is best served immediately.
+The tortellini vegetable bake is best served immediately.
 However, you can still reheat the leftovers in the oven and be happy with the result.

 - 450 g/ 1 lbs fresh tortellini or 250 g/ 8.8 oz dried ones (See note)